Putin: Russia-China military alliance can’t be ruled out

 MOSCOW (AP) — Russian President Vladimir Putin says there is no need for a Russia-China military alliance now, but noted it could be forged in the future.

 Putin’s statement signaled deepening ties between Moscow and Beijing amid growing tensions in their relations with the United States.
+The Russian leader also made a strong call for extending the last remaining arms control pact between Moscow and Washington.

 Asked during a video conference with international foreign policy experts Thursday if a military union between Moscow and Beijing was possible, Putin replied that “we don’t need it, but, theoretically, it’s quite possible to imagine it.”